The Bird Protection Fund

 The Bird Protection Fund supports the highest priority conservation needs for Wisconsin’s birds throughout their lifecycle – from their breeding grounds in Wisconsin, to their migratory habitat in Central and South America.

-The Bird Protection Fund is a partnership between the Natural Resources Foundation of Wisconsin, the Wisconsin Department of Natural Resources and the Wisconsin Bird Conservation Initiative, and is funded primarily through the Great Wisconsin Birdathon.
+The Bird Protection Fund is a partnership between the Natural Resources Foundation of Wisconsin, the Wisconsin Department of Natural Resources and the Wisconsin Bird Conservation Partnership, and is funded primarily through the Great Wisconsin Birdathon.

 This program does not accept unsolicited proposals.